peng22/Race-Game-using-JQuery-BootStrap/README.md

 The idea is that car divs (cars) are placed in the container (road) you can control your car via arrows and if the car divs met together then your car would be crashed.
 ## The site:
 Site is divided into 2 pages :
-The index page have an introduction about the game and the game instructions. there is also a slider where you can check the game view and the start button to start the game.
+* The index page have an introduction about the game and the game instructions.<br />
+there is also a slider where you can check the game view and the start button to start the game. <br />
-The Game page where you can play.
+* The Game page where you can play.
-The score is shown on the top of the Track. you can also enjoy the race by starting the sound race which will stop if your car crashes.
+The score is shown on the top of the Track. <br />
+you can also enjoy the race by starting the sound race which will stop if your car crashes. <br />